Skip to content

 Congress should authorize and fully fund a national workforce strategy that includes:

-• Supporting 200,000 research opportunities annually for undergraduate STEM majors at their home institutions.
+• Supporting annual research opportunities for undergraduate STEM majors at their home institutions across the nation.

-• Providing a fivefold increase to the NSF Graduate Research Fellowship Program (GRFP).
+• Providing a substantial increase to the NSF Graduate Research Fellowship Program (GRFP).

 • Unlocking the untapped potential of domestic workers by providing opportunities for the missing millions in STEM.